May 14, 2020

 As a student or recent graduate, you may qualify for one or more of these options.
 To learn more about these financial opportunities or see if you qualify, please contact one of our advisors.
 They are here to help you through this and find the best possible solution for your situation.

 For more resources and support on employment, housing, income, or mental health, please visit our page here.
+For more details on Scholarships and Grants available for Sprott Shaw students, click here.

 Together, we will get through this.
 Until then, stay safe and be kind.